dikamjit-borah/Scholie-Backend/README.md

 # Scholie
 Application for <br>
-*tutors to assign students with assignments and view their submissions  <br> *students to view and submit assigned assignments <br>
+-tutors to assign students with assignments and view their submissions  <br> -students to view and submit assigned assignments <br>
 A simple stateless microservice with few API endpoints: <br>
-*Authentication endpoint
+-Authentication endpoint
-*REST API endpoints for a virtual classroom app
+-REST API endpoints for a virtual classroom app
 ## Tech Stack
 `Node.js`
 `Express.js`